Turki railway station

 Turki railway station is a railway station on the Muzaffarpur–Hajipur section in East Central Railway under Sonpur railway division of Indian Railways.
 The railway station is situated beside National Highway 22, Block Road at Turki in Muzaffarpur district of the Indian state of Bihar.

+Train Schedule at Turki (TUR)

+The following trains are scheduled to stop at Turki (TUR) station: